A report from Down Under with some news and novelties….

 The other little novelty seen above is releasable cable ties.
 I have recenly taken to using cable ties to lash my warp to the loom bar and the fact that the ties can now be easy to release and, therefore, reuse is great news.

 As usual, when I am traveling, textiles from near and far just seem to fall into my lap.
-Kind folks bring these things along to guild meetings and workshops and thus give me the opportunity to examine and enjoy them.
+Kind folks bring these things along to guild meetings and other gatherings and thus give me the opportunity to examine and enjoy them.

 This is the second time in recent months that a piece like this has come my way…gorgeous light cotton open weave with motifs created with supplementary weft ….from Guatemala.
 This is just like the little sample piece that I bought on its loom at the Santa Fe market.
 It was even more impressive in this larger version.Panels of this cloth are sewn together to make huipiles (blouses).
 Weavers in the community from which this fabric came, embroider the edges of the neckline and sleeves.

 So, here I am in Australia looking at Guatemalan weaving.
 But, I also got to look at backstrap woven fabric from one of Australia’s near neighbors….Timor Leste, East Timor.
-Kelcie took the backstrap weaving class that I offered here a couple of weekends ago in my brother’s home and brought along just a few of the textiles that she bought on a tour she recently took on the island of East Timor.
+Kelcie came to weave with me at home and brought along just a few of the textiles that she bought on a tour she recently took on the island of East Timor.

 The pieces were all warp-faced and were either ikat or patterned with warp floats on one face.